 By collecting the relevant information into one place, and then presenting it in a highly visual way, senior executives can get a much better overview of the company.

 One of the problems with strategic planning is that its scope is sometimes limited.
 While there is some value to keeping this process within a specific group, there is still plenty of potential for your planning processes to be siloed in a way that doesn’t add value to the company as a whole.

-Incorporating stakeholders from across your organisation in the strategy planning process is an easy way to ensure the overall direction of your company isn’t hamstrung by internal departments.
-It can also ensure internal communication lines remain open across the organisation.
+Incorporating stakeholders from across your organization in the strategy planning process is an easy way to ensure the overall direction of your company isn’t hamstrung by internal departments.
+It can also ensure internal communication lines remain open across the organization.